mbid/mbid.github.io/posts/eqlog-type-checker-parsing.md

 The [code] links above after each post lead to a branch in the repository that contains only the code discussed so far, which will hopefully make it easier to follow along.

-## Overview
+## Project structure

-The source code structure of our type checker is that of a normal Rust project, and so can be compiled as usual using Cargo.
+The project structure of our type checker is that of a normal Rust project, and so can be compiled as usual using Cargo.
 However, we'll write very little Rust code ourselves:
 This will mostly be for reading input source files, generating errors and other glue code.
 Instead, we'll implement all core logic using either the [LALRPOP](https://github.com/lalrpop/lalrpop) parser generator or Eqlog.